 Springtails often serve a dual purpose in vivariums, being the typical bioactive janitors and a feeder insect for the likes of dart frogs and small lizards.

 The theory being that springtails cultured in a clay medium will incidentally take up calcium carbonate by either ingesting it or just covering themselves in it.

 Which is great for vivarium pet owners, as you’re essentially seasoning their food with extra nutrition!

-The clay also sticks to the container, so you can easily transfer the springtails without losing material as you go.
+The clay also sticks to the container, so it means you can very easily transfer the springtails without adding material you don’t want into your terrarium.

 3 | Charcoal chunks